go-spring/barky/README.md

 ## 📖 Use Cases

 * **Configuration Management**

-    * Load and merge multiple config files (YAML/JSON/TOML)
-    * Detect and prevent structural conflicts

-* **Structured Data Access**

-    * Safely access nested values with clear key/index separation
-    * Unified path handling across maps and arrays
+  Convert configuration files of various formats into a unified flat key-value map for easier comparison and merging.

-* **Validation & Debugging**
+* **Querying & Retrieval**

-    * Check if a configuration path exists
-    * Retrieve all subkeys under a path
+  Access nested data directly using simple path strings like `"server.hosts[0].ip"`, without manually traversing the structure.

+* **Multi-File Merging**
+  Handle multiple configuration files at once, track the source of each key, and detect conflicts.

+* **Data Transformation**
+  Flatten hierarchical structures for easier processing in testing, diffing, or downstream systems.

 ---

 ## ⚠️ Notes

-* Invalid path formats (spaces, consecutive dots, unclosed brackets, etc.) will return an error
+* Paths must not contain **spaces**, **consecutive dots**, **unclosed brackets**, or other invalid formats.
-* Structural conflicts (e.g., `"user.name"` vs `"user[0]"`) are detected and rejected
+* Type conflicts in the tree structure (e.g., `"user.name"` vs `"user[0]"`) will return an error.
-* `RawData` and `RawFile` expose internal state directly — use with caution
+* `RawData` and `RawFile` expose internal storage directly—use with caution.

 ---